What is the Animal Control By-law?

 Can I keep Bees?

 Bees are only permitted in rural or agricultural zones.
 This means that you cannot keep bees in residential areas.
-If you require specific information on the zoning of your property, please contact the Township of King by phone at 905-833-5321 or in person at 2075 King Road, King City, Ontario and ask to speak with a Zoning Examiner.
+If you require specific information on the zoning of your property, please contact the Township of King by phone at 905-833-5321 or in person at 2585 King Road, King City, Ontario and ask to speak with a Zoning Examiner, or email the zoning examiner.

 The Ontario Bees Act is the legislation that regulates honey bees and beekeeping in Ontario.
 The main purpose of the act is to protect the health of honey bees, particularly from pests and diseases.